stangri/docs.openwrt.melmac.net/pbr/README.md

 ### Custom User Files

-If the custom user file includes are set, the service will load and execute them after setting up ip tables and ipsets and processing policies.
-This allows, for example, to add large numbers of domains/IP addresses to ipsets without manually adding all of them to the config file.
+If the custom user file includes are set, the service will load and execute them after setting up routing and the sets and processing policies.
+This allows, for example, to add large numbers of domains/IP addresses to ipsets or nft sets without manually adding all of them to the config file.

 Two example custom user-files are provided: `/usr/share/pbr/pbr.user.aws` and `/usr/share/pbr/pbr.user.netflix`.
-They are provided to pull the AWS and Netflix IP addresses into the `pbr_wan_4_dst_ip` set.
+They are provided to pull the AWS and Netflix IP addresses into the default WAN IPv4 sets the service sets up, indicated in the `TARGET_IPSET` variable at the top of each script.

 ### Strict Enforcement